cdli-gh/blog/_blog/gsoc20/journals/index.md

 <b>Mentor: </b> <a target="_blank" href='mailto:lizardcircusus@gmail.com'>David Wong</a>

 ## GSoC Final Report and Summary.
+Participating in GSoC was a great learning experience, I faced alot of challenges in this journey which helped me learning key skills.
+I shall always be indebted to such a welcoming organisation and my mentor for his help.

 ### What Was Done
 During these three months I have completed all the essential and additional objectives of the project which includes